 - Animal control Continued to provide 24/7 services throughout the Rangitīkei and Manawatū districts.
 A key highlight for 2023/24 was attendance at public events Dog Day Out 2024 event at the Marton Swim Centre, and the Dogs in Togs event held at the Makino Aquatic Centre, Feilding. - Building control The building team continued to deliver processing and inspection services for building consents, exemptions, and certificates of exemption.
 A total of 235 building consents were issued and 2102 inspections undertaken in 2023/24.
-Council experienced a decrease in building consents which is consistent with the sector slowing down due to wider market pressures. - Building accreditation The Council Building Consent Authority (BCA) remains accredited.
+Council experienced a decrease in building consents which is consistent with the sector slowing down due to wider market pressures. - Key consents in process and processed during the financial year included: - A new vet clinic in Marton - · Various multi-unit residential developments in Marton & Bulls - A large commercial building on Taihape's main street. - The Ngā Awa block in Taihape - Building accreditation The Council Building Consent Authority (BCA) remains accredited.
 The next audit is scheduled for February 2025. - Food Act and Health Act Council continues to provide these services under contract from Manawatū District Council.